tekr-io/lukaz-reference/source/includes/main.md

 Property         | Description
 ---------        | -----------
-question         | The natural question to ask translateAnswer  | Answer language same as question
+question         | The natural question to ask translateAnswer  | Answer language same as question's

 ### HTTP Response Body

 Property    | Description
 ---------   | -----------
-answer      | The answer generated for the question asked question    | The question asked to the workspace questionId  | The unique ID of the question asked sensitive   | Question context is sensitive or not
+answer      | Answer generated for the question asked question    | Question asked to the workspace questionId  | Unique ID of the question asked sensitive   | Sensitiveness of the question's context

 ## Get Answer Audio

+This endpoint generates an audio file from the answer.

 ```bash
 curl "https://<BASE_URL>/getAudio/<QUESTION_ID>" \